The simulation scalability problem: why behavioral verification falls short

 Setting up a simulation correctly requires more than knowing how to use the tool.
 It requires understanding what questions to ask, how to frame those questions as simulation configurations, and how to interpret the results in context.

 Model selection is a particular challenge.
 SPICE models vary significantly in quality and applicability.
 Not all models are created by the component manufacturer, and even manufacturer-provided models may not accurately represent behavior at the operating conditions relevant to a particular design.
-As one industry analysis noted, the quality of SPICE models can vary significantly, and using a model inappropriately can lead to inaccurate results or simulation errors [6].
+As one industry analysis noted, the quality of SPICE models can vary significantly, and using a model inappropriately can lead to inaccurate results or simulation errors [7].
 For components where no manufacturer model exists, an engineer must either build a custom model from datasheet parameters, use a generic approximation, or forgo simulation of that circuit entirely.
-Each choice introduces its own risk.

 Boundary condition definition presents a similar challenge.
 The results of a simulation are only as good as the conditions applied to it.
 If the input voltage range is defined too narrowly, or the load current profile does not reflect actual operating conditions, or the temperature range does not span the intended deployment environment, the simulation may produce reassuring results that do not reflect reality.
 Setting up boundary conditions correctly requires understanding not just the circuit under test but its context within the larger system.